apache/mxnet/docs/static_site/src/pages/api/faq/perf.md

+---
+layout: page_category
+title: Some Tips for Improving MXNet Performance
+category: faq
+faq_c: Speed
+question: What are the best setup and data-handling tips and tricks for improving speed?
+permalink: /api/faq/perf
+---
 <!--- Licensed to the Apache Software Foundation (ASF) under one -->
 <!--- or more contributor license agreements.
 See the NOTICE file -->
 <!--- distributed with this work for additional information -->